arriven/blog-drafts/rust-ci-caching/index.md

     - run: cargo test --locked --no-run
     - run: cargo test --locked --no-fail-fast
     - run: cargo clippy --locked --workspace --tests --no-deps -- -D warnings
 ```

 ## Results

 In the end, I'd like to bring you a comparison table of all the approaches covered here.
-Please note that Github Actions public runners can fluctuate in performance so I did notice some runs take +-25% more or less time to complete without any changes to the code or action but it should still be enough to see general tendencies
+Please note that Github Actions public runners can fluctuate in performance so I did notice some runs take +-25% more or less time to complete without any changes to the code or action but it should still be enough to see general tendencies (but it does lead to some weird results like when enabling mtime restore for `sccache` action leads to 20-40s slowdown, even though mtime doesn't affect the work done in the slightest)

 ### Using `sled` for storage (happy path)